HTTP-RPC/Kilo/README.md

 The values 1 and 2 are passed as the "a" and "b" arguments to the method, respectively, with the service returning the value 3 in response.
 Alternatively, the same result could be obtained by submitting a POST request for the path part of the URL along with a request body containing the query component.

-Method parameters may be either scalar (single-value) or vector (multi-value, or "array") types.
-Parameter values may be any simple type including string, number, or boolean (true/false).
+Method parameters may be either scalar (single-value) or vector (multi-value, or list) types.
+Values may be any simple type including string, number, or boolean (true/false).
 As with any HTTP request, values that include reserved characters must be URL-encoded.

 Multi-value arguments are specified by providing zero or more values for a given parameter.
 For example, the add method above could be modified to accept a list of numbers to add rather than two fixed parameters:

     http://example.com/rpc/math/add?value=1&value=2&value=3

 The order in which parameters are specified does not matter.
 Omitting a value for a scalar parameter produces an empty (or "null") argument value for that parameter.
-Omitting all values for a vector parameter produces an empty array argument for the parameter.
+Omitting all values for a vector parameter produces an empty list argument for the parameter.

 Return values may be any JSON type, including string, number, boolean (true/false), object, array, and null.
 No content is returned by a method that does not produce a value.